Dsek-LTH/member-page/README.md

 > docker-compose --env-file .env -f docker-compose.yml -f docker-compose.dev.yml up -d --build
 ```

-Note: Hot reload is enabled for the backend but you need to rebuild a container if a new package is added wil npm.
+Note: Hot reload is enabled for the backend but you need to rebuild a container if a new package is added with npm.

 For end to end development run all of the above.